Club-INTech/I2C-Callables/README.md

 ## TODO

  - [ ] Helper functions for parsing arguments
- - [ ] Macro for defining functions and adding them to the array
+ - [x] ~~Macro for defining functions and adding them to the array~~ Function registering RPC methods in the array.
  - [ ] Helper function for error cases (?)
  - [ ] Error cases in an enum ?